IABTechLab/uid2docs/api/v1/guides/publisher-client-side.md

 ### How will I be notified of user opt-out?

-The token refresh process handles user opt-outs.
-If a user opts out, using their refresh token automatically clears their session.
-[UID2 client-side SDK](../sdks/client-side-identity-v1.md).
-No manual action is required.
+The [UID2 client-side SDK](../sdks/client-side-identity-v1.md) background token auto-refresh process handles user opt-outs.
+If a user opts out, their session is automatically cleared, with no manual action required.

 ### How can I test my integration?

 There are two built-in tools you can use to test your integration.
+TBD.

 ### How can I test that the PII sent and returned tokens match?